seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSSubscriber_examples/Readme.md

 For the ROS Mixed components the code generator is designed to completely implement the ports and prepare the Activity classes to be completed manually.
 This approach reduces considerably the integration effort for the user, who can concentrate on a particular area of the code to implement the logic of the component, consistently with the implementation of [SeRoNet plain components](../../../SeRoNet-Tooling-Hello-World/#creating-two-new-example-components).

 That means that the user should be mostly interested on the code related  to the activity, which can be found under *smartsoft/src*.
-There you we can find for this example the  source file (*smartsoft/src/Cob4_3Activity.cc*).
+There you we can find for this example the activity source file (*smartsoft/src/Cob4_3Activity.cc*).

-The source code of the *Joy_nodeActivity*  (*smartsoft/src/Joy_nodeActivity.cc*) contains the method *on_joyIn* which getting as input the current message from the SeRoNet middleware (type *CommBasicObjects::CommJoystick*) tranform it to a ROS type (sensor_msgs/Joy)  and send the data to ROS through the ROS publisher *joy* (implemented in the *ComponentRoscob4_3RosPortBaseClass* class; code -> *ROS/src-gen/ComponentRoscob4_3RosPortBaseClass.hh* ):
+The source code of the *Cob4_3Activity.*  (*smartsoft/src/Cob4_3Activity.cc*) contains the method *on_joyIn* which getting as input the current message from the SeRoNet middleware (type *CommBasicObjects::CommJoystick*) transform it to a ROS type (sensor_msgs/Joy)  and send the data to ROS through the ROS publisher *joy* (implemented in the *ComponentRoscob4_3RosPortBaseClass* class; code -> *ROS/src-gen/ComponentRoscob4_3RosPortBaseClass.hh* ):

 ![Activity Source Code 01](Screenshots/05-NodeActivity_JoyIn.png)